 Raspberry Pi Compute module in a modular single board computer

-Modular Single Board Computer Design Tools in Geppetto
+Modular Single Board Computer Design Tools in Upverter

 A modular single board computer is easier to redesign for different use cases as you are effectively taking advantage of clearly defined electrical connections between your application-agnostic COM and supporting components.
 With this modular approach, embedded system developers can focus on building a compelling, functional application-specific layer on top of their application-agnostic layer.

 Modular design is only possible with the right design tools and predefined modules.
-Geppetto from Gumstix contains a huge library of standard modules and COMs with predefined electrical connections in a rules-driven design interface.
-The modular design tools in Geppetto are accessible from your browser and include features like rule violation flagging, automatic backup, and a design checklist that helps you build a fully-functional modular single board computer.
+Upverter contains a huge library of standard modules and COMs with predefined electrical connections in a rules-driven design interface.
+The modular design tools in Upverter are accessible from your browser and include features like rule violation flagging, automatic backup, and a design checklist that helps you build a fully-functional modular single board computer.

 In the ever-evolving embedded industry, new tools and resources are being released to help engineers and developers keep innovating.
 The modular design tools in Upverter are unique in that they allow designers with any level of experience to create customized, modular single board computers from a number of standard COMs.
 All these tools are available in a browser-based design interface that allows you to create fully functional modular hardware systems and quickly plan for production.